-Anyone with a disability is protected by the DDA.
+The DDA is a law to protect anyone with a disability.
 The DDA defines disability as “a physical or mental impairment which has a substantial and long-term adverse effect on a person’s ability to carry out normal day-to-day activities”.
 This includes significant sight loss.

 The types of discrimination it can help you challenge are: